-- PURPOSE.
-The State shall provide funding from the Budget Act of 2021 (Stats.
-2021, ch.
-240, § 80) to the Grantee to assist in financing the Project.
-By executing this Agreement, the Grantee certifies that the purpose of the Project is in response to a drought scenario, as defined by Water Code section 13198(a) and is intended to: (1) address immediate impacts on human health and safety; (2) address immediate impacts on fish and wildlife resources; or, (3) provide water to persons or communities that lose or are threatened with the loss or contamination of water supplies. - 2) TERM OF GRANT AGREEMENT.
-The term of this Grant Agreement begins on March 19, 2022, and ends three (3) years following the final payment unless otherwise terminated or amended as provided in this Grant Agreement.
-However, all work shall be completed by June 30, 2025, in accordance with the Schedule as set forth in Exhibit C and no funds may be requested after September 30, 2025. - 3) GRANT AMOUNT.
-The maximum amount payable by the State under this Grant Agreement shall not exceed \$5,000,000.
-Any additional costs are the responsibility of the Grantee. - 4) BASIC CONDITIONS. - A. The State shall have no obligation to disburse money for the Project(s) under this Grant Agreement until the Grantee has satisfied the following conditions (if applicable): - i.
-The Grantee shall demonstrate compliance with all eligibility criteria as set forth of the 2021 Urban and Multibenefit Drought Relief Grant Program Guidelines and Proposal Solicitation Package (2021 Guidelines). - ii.
-For the term of this Agreement, the Grantee shall submit Quarterly Progress Reports which must accompany an invoice and all invoice backup documentation (\$0 Invoices are acceptable).
-The Quarterly Progress Report shall be submitted within 60 days following the end of the calendar quarter (i.e., reports due May 30, August 29, November 29, and March 1) and all other deliverables as required by Paragraph 12, "Submission of Reports" and Exhibit A, "Work Plan". - iii.
-Prior to the commencement of construction or implementation activities, if applicable, the Grantee shall submit the following to the State. - 1.
-Final plans and specifications certified, signed and stamped by a California Registered Civil Engineer (or equivalent registered professional as appropriate) to certify compliance for each approved project as listed in Exhibit A of this Grant Agreement. - 2.
-Work that is subject to the California Environmental Quality Act (CEQA) (including final land purchases) shall not proceed under this Grant Agreement until the following actions are performed: - a) The Grantee submits to the State all applicable environmental permits, as indicated on the Environmental Information Form to the State, - b) Documents that satisfy the CEQA process are received by the State, and - c) The Grantee receives written notification from the State of concurrence with the Lead Agency's CEQA documents (s) and State's notice of verification of environmental permit submittal.
+- 1) PURPOSE.
+The State shall provide funding from the Water Quality, Supply, and Infrastructure Improvement Act of 2014 (Proposition 1) to the Grantee to assist in financing the projects, which are included in and implemented in an adopted Integrated Regional Water Management Plan (IRWM Plan), pursuant to Chapter 7.
+Regional Water Security, Climate, and Drought Preparedness (Wat.
+Code, § 79740 et seq.).
+The provision of State funds pursuant to this Agreement shall be construed or interpreted to mean that the IRWM Plan, or any components of the IRWM Plan, implemented in accordance with the Work Plan as set forth in Exhibit A, has been adopted through the IRWM Plan Review Process, and is/are consistent with Water Code section 10530 et seq. - 2) TERM OF GRANT AGREEMENT.
+The term of this Grant Agreement begins on May 6, 2023, through final payment plus three (3) years unless otherwise terminated or amended as provided in this Grant Agreement.
+However, all work shall be completed by December 31, 2027, in accordance with the Schedule as set forth in Exhibit C and no funds may be requested after March 31, 2028. - 3) GRANT AMOUNT.
+The maximum amount payable by the State under this Grant Agreement shall not exceed \$2,557,275. - 4) GRANTEE COST SHARE.
+The Grantee is required to provide a Local Cost Share (non-state funds) as set forth in Exhibit B (Budget).
+Local Cost Share may include Eligible Project Costs directly related to Exhibit A incurred after January 1, 2015. - 5) BASIC CONDITIONS.
+The State shall have no obligation to disburse money for the Project(s) under this Grant Agreement until the Grantee has satisfied the following conditions (if applicable): - A. The Grantee shall demonstrate compliance with all eligibility criteria as set forth on pages 9-11, inclusive, of the 2022 IRWM Grant Program Guidelines (2022 Guidelines). - B. For the term of this Agreement, the Grantee shall submit Quarterly Progress Reports which must accompany an invoice (\$0 Invoices are acceptable) and all invoice backup documentation.
+The Quarterly Progress Report shall be submitted within 60 days following the end of the calendar quarter (i.e., reports due May 30, August 29, November 29, and March 1) and all other deliverables as required by Paragraph 14, "Submission of Reports" and Exhibit A, "Work Plan". - C. Prior to the commencement of construction or implementation activities, if applicable, the Grantee shall submit the following to the State. - i.
+Final plans and specifications certified, signed and stamped by a California Registered Civil Engineer (or equivalent registered professional as appropriate) to certify compliance for each approved project as listed in Exhibit A of this Grant Agreement. - ii.
+Work that is subject to the California Environmental Quality Act (CEQA) (including final land purchases) shall not proceed under this Grant Agreement until the following actions are performed: - a) The Grantee submits to the State all applicable permits, as indicated on the Environmental Information Form to the State,

+- b) All documents that satisfy the CEQA process are received by the State, - c) The State has completed its CEQA process as a Responsible Agency, and - d) The Grantee receives written notification from the State of concurrence with the Lead Agency's CEQA documents (s) and State's notice of verification of permit submittal.